 While the vast majority of private clients hold investments – whether they are self-managed or managed at the discretion of a wealth manager – it is far less common for them to have a wealth plan.
 But where do you start with something that could make a big difference to your life?
-John Williams, Head of Wealth Planning at Nedbank Private Wealth, explains what High Net Individuals need to know.
+Simon Prescott, Head of Wealth Planning at Nedbank Private Wealth, explains what High Net Individuals need to know.

 Having spent over 25 years in wealth planning, there seem to be three main reasons why people don’t have a wealth plan: procrastination; not knowing where to start; or parsimony.
 Whilst these are all understandable, the message is clear: planning makes sense.
 You plan for most things in life, so why not plan your finances and provide for better outcomes for you and your family?